.home .elementor-element-1b21677 { display: none !important; }

 Respect for Adults Toolkit for Kids

-Teach your child to respond to adults with respect, calm tone, and good character.
-This Respect for Adults Toolkit for kids ages 6 to 14 gives you printable practice cards, ready-to-use scripts for respectful answers (even when your child disagrees), tone and body-language reminders, and a simple 7-day plan so your child can follow directions, accept correction, and speak politely at home, at school, and at church.
-Built for parents, teachers, and youth leaders who believe manners still matter.
+Teach your child to respond to adults with respect, a calm tone, and good character.
+This complete toolkit for children ages 6–14 includes printable practice cards, ready-to-use scripts for respectful answers — even when your child disagrees — tone and body-language reminders, and a 7-day plan.
+Built for parents, teachers, and youth leaders who know that respect is taught, not assumed.

 Trust + Quick Proof